juanrivillas/Childhood-SEP-and-Biologica-Age/README.md

 Code 5.
 Quantification of Biological Age BA Calculation.
 Klemera-Doubal Method (KDM) Biological Age and Homeostatict Dysregulation (HD) algorithms were estimated using BioAge package.
 A working set of ten biological markers were compute in the BAA.

 Code 5.
-Regression tables and predictor models.
+Regression tables and predictor models: ACE-BA, BA-disease, and ACE-disease.

+Code 6.
+Mediation analysis by biological age.
+Direct and indirect effects of ACE and BA on outcomes.